Warbo/chriswarbo-net/projects/activecode/index.md

 ```
 ````

-If you want to carry on rendering in the presence of errors, you must implement some kind of error handling.
-For example:
+If you want to carry on rendering in the presence of errors, you must implement some kind of error handling to ensure your command exits with a success code.
+For example, in shell scripts:

 ````{.markdown}
 ```{pipe="sh"}